logo

 USABILITY REPORTS

-In 2016, the Ranked Choice Voting Resource Center and FairVote partnered with the Center for Civic Design (CCD) to research best practices for ranked choice ballot design, voter education, and results presentation.
-The Center for Civic Design wrapped up the first phase of that research in December 2016.
-The report, Principles and Guidelines Report (2017), provides principles and guidelines for designing ranked choice voting ballots, voter education, and results presentation.
-We have included the ballot design, voter education, and results presentation testing documents that the CCD used for each phase of testing below.
+In 2016, RCVRC and FairVote partnered with the Center for Civic Design (CCD) to research best practices for RCV ballot design, voter education, and presentation of results.
+CCD wrapped up the first phase of that research in December 2016.
+The Principles and Guidelines Report (2017) provides principles and guidelines for designing RCV ballots, voter education, and presentation of results.
+We have included the testing documents that CCD used for each phase of testing below.

-• The Results Presentation Website is an interactive version of the Results Presentation template CCD created, with both fictional and real life election results included.
+- The RCV Election Results Display Demonstrations website is an interactive version of the Results Presentation template CCD created, with both fictional and real-life election results included.
 Real elections include:

-• Berkeley City Council District 2 Race, November, 2016
+• Berkeley, CA City Council District 2 Race, November 2016

-• The Paper Ballots Report, presenting the results of a study of the usability of different designs of paper ballot (multi-column, grid, and handwritten ranks) conducted in Denver in December, 2017.
+- The Paper Ballots Report presents the results of a study of the usability of different designs of paper ballots (multi-column, grid, and handwritten ranks) conducted in Denver in December 2017.

-If you have questions about implementation of any of these recommendations, please contact the Ranked Choice Voting Resource Center on our Contact Us page.
+If you have questions about the implementation of any of these recommendations, please contact RCVRC on our Contact Us page.

 RESOURCES